CSU-Agricultural-Water-Quality-Program/ALS-Data-Cleaning-Tool/README.md

     * ~~Add static box and whisker plot to show distribution of results for each analyte over all irrigation/storm events~~
     * ~~Add method to include/exclude lab blanks from the data~~
 * water_report
-    * See if we can parse Kerbel results by treatment
+    * See if we can parse Kerbel results by treatment, and any other sties with treatements
     * ~~Create table of methods used in introduction~~
     * ~~fix Kerbel inflow/outflow not being colorized properly~~
 * site_selector